Extensible Multi-Granularity Fusion Network and Transferable Curriculum Learning for Aspect-based Sentiment Analysis: Methodology

-where all $\tilde{\mathrm{U}}$ represent learnable weight parameters, $Norm$ denotes the normalization layer, and $\mathcal{Z}_{m}^{i}$ represents the outputs of the fusion stages within the $i$-th EMSF block.
-Additionally, we have introduced residual connections between different blocks.
-Subsequently, we calculate the average of the outputs from these $l_{e}$ EMSF blocks (where $l_{e}$ indicates the number of EMSF blocks) to obtain the feature $r$ with four distinct granularity fusions.
-The specific formula is as follows:
+Here, $\tilde{U}$ denotes learnable projection matrices, $Norm$ is the normalization layer, and $\mathcal{Z}_{m}^{i}$ is the output of the $i$-th EMSF block.
+Residual connections are applied between blocks.
+The outputs from $l_{e}$ EMSF blocks are averaged:

-To obtain the final output, denoted as $r$ for the EMGF, we concatenate the output features from the $l_{m}$ EMSF blocks and apply average pooling.